-Figure 15.
-Temperature trend for Federal Congressional District 6 (CCT 2021).
+Figure 18.
+Temperature trend for Federal Congressional District 1 (CCT 2021).

-Oregon's 11th Senate District Economy:
+Oregon 15th Senate District Economy:

-The economy of Oregon's 11th senate district includes agriculture, manufacturing, high technology, forest products, construction, retail, services, government, health care, and tourism As agriculture, forest products, and tourism are major components of the district's economy, and these industries will be affected by climate change, the 11th senate district will feel economic consequences of climate change.
+The economy of Oregon's 15th Senate district includes agriculture, manufacturing, high technology, forest products, construction, retail, services, government, health care, and tourism (Oregon Department of Fish and Wildlife, 2006).
+As agriculture, forest products, and tourism are major components of the district's economy, and these industries will be affected by climate change, it is safe to say the 15th senate district will feel economic ramification of climate change.